 The Crypto-ML Short Signals are like Auto-ML in that the models are running constantly and may issue an alert at any time.
 If you receive an Open Short signal, that means Crypto-ML has identified a short trade opportunity.
-If the Market Index is deep in the red, that adds strength to the recommendation.
+If the Fear and Greed Index is deep in the red, that adds strength to the recommendation.
 By opening a short trade, you will be swimming with the current.

 More on Crypto-ML Short Selling Indicators: Crypto-ML Short Selling Signals.

 Thus far, we have been discussing the market index from a trader’s perspective.
-But if you are considering accumulating cryptocurrency for long-term investment, you may have a very different take on the Market Index and prices.
+But if you are considering accumulating cryptocurrency for long-term investment, you may have a very different take on the Fear and Greed Index and prices.

 For long-term investors, you are interested in accumulating an asset during down times.
 Long-term investors would look to buy during panics and sell during mania.

 It’s important to understand that this strategy is very different than trading.
 If you are accumulating Bitcoin or other cryptocurrency with the expectation it will grow of 3, 5, or 10+ years, then you would typically take a counter-market approach.
-When the Market Index is deep red, long-term investors might see that as an opportunity to build your portfolio.
+When the Fear and Greed Index is deep red, long-term investors might see that as an opportunity to build your portfolio.

 Of course, the deep bear market could continue, so there is risk with either approach, but it’s important to understand how these two perspectives can contradict one another.